NVIDIA/cutlass/README.md

 # What's New in CUTLASS 2.10

 CUTLASS 2.10 is an update to CUTLASS adding:
-- [CUTLASS Python](/examples/40_cutlass_py) now supports GEMM, CONV, Group GEMM for different data types as well as different epilogue flavours.
+- [CUTLASS Python](/examples/40_cutlass_py) now supports GEMM, Convolution and Grouped GEMM for different data types as well as different epilogue flavors.
 - Optimizations for CUTLASS's [Grouped GEMM](examples/24_gemm_grouped/gemm_grouped.cu) kernel.
 It can move some scheduling into the host side if applicable.
 - Optimizations for [GEMM+Softmax](examples/35_gemm_softmax).
 - [Grouped GEMM for Multihead Attention](examples/41_multi_head_attention) is a general MHA that does not require equal sequence length in every GEMM.